 (ii) At least one-half of the coursework must be made up of non-correspondence coursework that meets one-half of the institution's requirement for full-time students.

+(8) For a subscription-based program, completion of a full-time course load commensurate with the full-time definitions listed in paragraphs (1), (3), and (5) through (7) of this definition.

 (Authority: 20 U.S.C.
 1082 and 1088)

 Graduate or professional student: A student who—